balajeetm/balajeetm.github.io/_posts/2017-03-08-cracking-a-tnut.markdown

 ```
 Chewing & Swallowing thus, is synonymous to
 analysis, logic formulation and retrospection.
+In short, a logical, feedback driven manifestation of our strategy.
 ```
 You can do this mentally, scribble on paper or start hacking some code.<br>
 Whatever you do, remember to <b>retrospect</b>.<br>